m-zaremba/Zombie-Game/README.md

 # Zombie-Game

 Simple javascript browser game based on one of the homework assignments from my IT course.
+Extra features that I added: stylish graphics, scary sounds, deadly traps, acceleration of the the game dependant on the number of brains eaten, the ability to play the game on smartphones.

-You can preview it [here](https://m-zaremba.github.io/Zombie-Game/)
+You can play the game [here](https://m-zaremba.github.io/Zombie-Game/)

-~~INFO: 'Controller' for mobile browsers is experimental and working with lag.~~ UPDATE: Fixed.

 ## To do:
-* ~~fix bug - brain and 'trap' showing on the same location~~ UPDATE: Fixed.
-* ~~increase in zombie speed depending on the score~~ UPDATE: Done.
-* add zombie stamina bar
+* add zombie stamina bar (?)

 ### Sound files source